darkhelmet/verboselogging/posts/google-sets.md

 - star-wars
 - serverfault
 ---
 Have you check out Google Sets?
-It’s great.
+It's great.

-I really don’t know how long it’s been around, but it’s pretty slick.
+I really don't know how long it's been around, but it's pretty slick.

-If you were looking for server names, like in [this](http://serverfault.com/questions/45734/the-coolest-server-names) serverfault question, you’ll realize the power of [Google Sets.](http://labs.google.com/sets)
+If you were looking for server names, like in [this](http://serverfault.com/questions/45734/the-coolest-server-names) serverfault question, you'll realize the power of [Google Sets.](http://labs.google.com/sets)

 Go there, and try out a few things, like characters from Star Wars.